cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 using the Galaxy workflow management system.
-Below, I describe how we ingested transformed the training materials from GTN into a common format such they can be represented according to the DALIA Interchange Format (DIF) v1.3, the implicit data model expected by TeSS, and in Bioschemas-compliant RDF.
+Below, I describe how we ingested transformed the training materials from GTN into a common format such they can be represented according to the DALIA Interchange Format (DIF) v1.3, the implicit data model expected by TeSS, and in Schema.org-compliant RDF.

 Ultimately, we collated relevant ontologies, controlled vocabularies, schemas and other resources that mint (persistent) identifiers in a